lorossi/performances-monitor/README.md

 The code is PEP-8 compliant.
 The backend is based on Flask library for Python3, the frontend is written in JS with jQuery.

+If you encounter any strange behaviour while using this program (for example, missing features or something doesn't work) make sure to set `verbose_logging=true` in the settings file to make it produce a more detailed log.

 ## Features

 This (hopefully) clean and easy-on-the-eyes ui will show all the important stats about your hardware in a compact manner.
 As you can see in the screenshots, it features: